Project-Counter/cop5/source/08-sushi/01-counter-sushi-api-paths-to-support.rst

    * - GET
      - /r51/reports
      - Returns a list of reports supported by the COUNTER_SUSHI API service.
-The response includes an array of reports, including the report identifier, the release number, the report name, a description, and (optional but recommended for custom reports) the path to use when requesting the report.
+The response includes an array of reports, including the report identifier, the release number, the report name, a description, the path to use when requesting the report (optional but recommended for custom reports), and the first and last months for which usage data has been processed and is available.
+If possible, this information should be customer specific.

    * - GET
      - /r51/reports/*{Report_ID in lower case}*